Microsoft Word: Styles, Templates and Tables of Contents

 - Modifying styles

-- Saving styles with a document
+- Saving styles

 - Creating and applying new styles

-- Copying styles between documents
+- Copying styles between two documents

 Creating, Applying and Editing Table Styles